nicolejavorsky/beg-website-class/README.md

   <link rel="stylesheet" type="text/css" href="1.css">
   ```
   Let's break it down.
 First, you're saying, "Okay, I'm linking to a style sheet."
 Then, "Yeah, the type is a CSS text file."
 Finally, you're saying, "Here's the filename so you can find what I'm talking about."
 Kinda similar to adding images, right?
 Tell me how.
+  7. Let's see what you can do with CSS:
+  * Font-size
+  * Colors
+  * Explain Classes and IDs

 ## Week3
 **Monday**